marjanpoimijat/berry-picker-tracker-docs/docs/features.md

 ### Map

 The map type can be changes.
 The application supports four different maps:

-- Base map (National Land Survey of Finland)
+- Topographic Map (National Land Survey of Finland)
 - OpenStreepMap
 - Plain Map (NLS)
 - Aerial image (NLS)

 ### User Information

-The user can reset their UserID here or set a *username* for themself.
+The user can reset their UserID here or set a _username_ for themself.
 This username will be displayed on other users' tracking menu after sharing their information.

 ### Legal Information